Cobblestone Crossing Residential

 City and County Staff Analysis

 The comprehensive land use designation is "Commercial."
 This land use designation is not consistent with the intended residential use, and the land use map would need to be amended to allow residential on this site.
+Since the application does not propose to remove the possibility of commercial development on the subject property, the proposed land use map amendment will be to change the land use designation from “Commercial” to “Mixed Use Commercial,” which allows residential land uses when approved through a PUD Plan.

-Density, Unit Type and Income Aligned Housing: The proposed gross density is approximately 11.6 dwelling units per acres.
+Density, Unit Type and Income Aligned Housing: The proposed gross density is approximately 11.3 dwelling units per acres.
 Up to 17 units (12% of the total housing units) are proposed for income-aligned housing.
 This is equal to the amount required for a for-sale single-unit or duplex residential development.

 Public Engagement